BaronSamediOfficial/Linux/LinuxCheatsheet.md

 sed -n 5p /etc/passwd                               # prints line 5 of /etc/passwd
 sed -i s/foo/bar/g <FILE>                           # Immediately(-i) globally(g) substitute(s) bar for foo in the file
 sed -i -e '2d' <FILE>                               # Immediately(-i) edit(-e) the file by deleting the 2nd line ('2d')
-awk -F : '{print \$4 }' /etc/passwd                 # print the 4th column from a /etc/passwd
-awk -F : '{print \$4 }' /etc/passwd | sort -n       # as above including a numerical sort
-awk -F : ' /foo/ {print \$4 }' <FILE>               # print the value at 4th column from a the line that contains foo
+gsed -i '/foo/ a bar' <FILE>                        # where you read foo, append bar to a new line underneath awk -F : '{print \$4 }' /etc/passwd                 # print the 4th column from a /etc/passwd awk -F : '{print \$4 }' /etc/passwd | sort -n       # as above including a numerical sort awk -F : ' /foo/ {print \$4 }' <FILE>               # print the value at 4th column from a the line that contains foo